Scaling a Knowledge System Without a Bigger Model

 • Answer questions using an LLM

 During recent testing of a retrieval pipeline using Qwen3-32B-AWQ running on a single RTX 5090 (32GB VRAM), an interesting issue occurred.
 The RTX 5090 can theoretically support mid-sized open-weight models comfortably - including GPT-OSS 20B, quantized Gemma 3 27B, Mistral 14B, and Qwen3.5 35B-A3B.
+But in production, you will start to run into challenges because of other variables such as caching required for KV that are not always accounted for.

-At first glance, it seemed like a model intelligence problem.
-It wasn’t.
+At first glance, it seemed like a model intelligence problem, but it wasn’t.
+It was a pipeline design problem.

 The Conventional RAG Pattern